Fahad-Md-Kamal/Fiber-Blogs/README.md

 >
 > Later I'm generating jwt token and parsing the user to `LoginUserResponseDto` before returning it.

-Finally, I've created an additional named unprotected router since that will be open for anyone to login into the system.
+Finally, I've created an additional router named `unProtectedRoute` since that will be open for anyone to login into the system.

 ```go
 func UsersRouts(app *fiber.App) {